 It wasn’t difficult to gather a large pool of quotes from various plumbers and heating engineers up and down the country, many of our chosen businesses were happy to provide a price/cost without visiting the property, some such as British Gas insisted on a visit.

-We would advise homeowners to have this work carried out if a new boiler is being installed and/or if the system hasn’t been cleaned for a long time.
+Gas engineers usually advise homeowners to have this work carried out when installing a new boiler or if the homeowner hasn’t cleaned the system for a long time.
 Once complete, the system should run more efficiently, saving you money.
-Although it is impossible to predict a return on investment.
+Although it is impossible for us to predict a return on your investment.

 Our quotes were all for 2-bed houses with a boiler less than 20 years old.

-As you can see from our table below, the average cost of a powerflush is £410.00.
-This is based on our research into quotes from companies based in the United Kingdom.
+As you can see from our table below, the average cost of a power flush is £470.00.

 |Location||Small Business /Trader||Larger Business (5+ employees)|